 You aren’t required to get life insurance if you’re terminally ill, but if you don’t have anything else set up to cover your end-of-life expenses, it may be a good idea.

 Assess your financial situation.
 Do you have money in your retirement funds, bank account, or another life insurance policy?
 If not, securing a guaranteed life insurance policy and/or final expense insurance policy can make it easier on your loved ones.

-Can you get life insurance on someone who is sick or dying?
+Can you get life insurance for someone who is sick or dying?

-You may be able to secure life insurance on someone who is sick or dying, but ONLY if you have their approval to do so.
+You may be able to secure life insurance on someone sick or dying, but ONLY if you have their approval.
 They must be of sound mind and agree to the policy, signing the paperwork themselves.
 You cannot take a policy out on someone who can’t make decisions for themselves.

 Can you get burial insurance if you have cancer?

 You can get burial insurance or final expense insurance if you have cancer.
 It must be a guaranteed life insurance policy, not a simplified issue policy.
 Life insurance for terminally ill cancer patients cannot have any underwriting or medical questions.